zcroft27/Shipyard/README.md

 This is really all you need to have a (relatively) isolated environment with some resource limits, control groups, and namespaces.

-# Setting This Up Yourself
+# Building This Up Yourself

 ## Permissions
 You will need root permissions using `sudo` in order to run this container.